Laser Frenectomy FAQ

 What will happen if I do not conduct the post procedure exercises?

-The risk of re-attachment is higher if the exercises are not conducted as instructed.
+recommend them to increase the success of the revision.
+At Green Apple, we have seen how proper exercises have produced better results vs no or improper exercises.
 At the one-week follow-up visit, Dr. Evy will give you feedback on how your baby is healing and make recommendations accordingly.
+If Dr. Evy suspects re-attachment has occurred already, she may mechanically separate or open the revision area which may set you back another week in healing time.
 The stretches are meant to be quick, effective, and with gentle to firm pressure.
 Dr. Evy and/or her team will show you how to do these exercises during your visit.

 Is my baby going to be in pain after the procedure?
 What can I use for pain management?

 On the day of the procedure babies don’t usually experience discomfort.
-Discomfort can set any time between day two and day five after the procedure.
-The majority of babies do well and only become temporarily fussy during stretches.
-We recommend skin to skin contact with your baby and allow your baby to latch on to you as much as possible.
-You can also place small shavings of frozen breastmilk in your baby’s mouth and allow it to melt, use rescue remedy, or arnica.
-We have a homeopathic tongue-tie remedy at our office that contains several herbs to help your baby with discomfort.
-PLEASE REFRAIN FROM APPLYING ANY OINTMENTS TO THE WOUND.
+The discomfort usually sets in on day two and can last up to day five post-revision.
+However, every baby is unique and therefore every baby experiences the healing process and the level of discomfort differently.
+We recommend skin to skin contact with your baby and allow your baby to latch on your beast as much as possible whether for feeding or just for soothing/comfort.
+You can freeze some breast milk and place small shavings of it in your baby’s mouth and allow it to melt.
+Some parents report using Hyland’s teething gel/tablets, rescue remedy, or arnica with success.
+We have a tongue-tie remedy available at our office that contains several herbs to help your baby with discomfort.
+In addition, based on your baby’s weight, you will have a calculated dose of infant’s Tylenol in your post-op instructions should your baby develop a mild fever or need it for pain management.

 What else can I expect post-surgery?